DLibatique/LATN102-S20/notes/14-relative.md

 - vīdimus virōs **quī ā nāvibus veniēbant**.
 We saw the men **who were coming from the ships**.

 According to our chart, the relative pronoun **quī** can be either masculine nominative singular or masculine nominative plural.
 Either way, it has to be the subject of its clause (because nominative), and the clause contains the plural verb **veniēbant**; therefore, **quī** must be **masculine nominative plural**.
 Within the relative clause "...who were coming from the ships", "who" / **quī**, our relative pronoun, serves as the subject of "were coming" / **veniēbant**, so it makes sense that that pronoun is nominative.
 The pronoun takes its case from its function within its clause.

-Notice, however, that the antecedent of **quī** is **virōs**, which is **masculine accusative plural**. **quī** takes its **gender and number** (masculine and plural) but **NOT its case**. **quī** serves as the subject of the relative clause, but its antecedent **virōs** serves as the direct object of the main clause.
-Relative pronoun and antecedent share gender and number but not necessarily case.
 To put it differently:

 **The relative takes its CASE from its PLACE in its own SPACE.**

+Notice, however, that the antecedent of **quī** is **virōs**, which is **masculine accusative plural**. **quī** takes its **gender and number** (masculine and plural) but **NOT its case** from **virōs**. **quī** serves as the subject of the relative clause, but its antecedent **virōs** serves as the direct object of the main clause.
+Relative pronoun and antecedent share gender and number but not necessarily case.

 Another example to illustrate this idea:

 - rex fēminae **ā quā doctus erat** crēdidit.
 The king trusted the woman **by whom he had been taught**.

 Our relative pronoun **quā** can only be one thing: feminine ablative singular.
-It is ablative because it is being used in an ablative of agent construction within the relative clause: "...**by whom** he had been taught."
+It is ablative because it is being used in an ablative of agent construction within the relative clause: **ā quā** doctus erat, "...**by whom** he had been taught."
 Its gender and number, feminine and singular, come from its antecedent, **fēminae**, which is being used as a dative object of **crēdidit** in the main clause.

 ### Practice Opportunity 2

-In each of the following English sentences, identify the relative clause, and determine what **case** the relative pronoun would be in Latin according to its use within the clause.
+In each of the following English sentences, identify the relative clause, and determine what **case and use** the relative pronoun would be in Latin according to its use within the clause.
 Do not translate into Latin (unless you feel adventurous!).

 5. We were attacked by the sailors who had come from the sea.
-<button onclick="toggleDisplay('prac05')">Click here to toggle the answer:</button> <span style="display: none;" id="prac05">who came from the sea; nominative; ā nautīs quī ā marī vēnerant petitī sumus.</span>
+<button onclick="toggleDisplay('prac05')">Click here to toggle the answer:</button> <span style="display: none;" id="prac05">who had come from the sea; nominative, subject; ā nautīs quī ā marī vēnerant petitī sumus.</span>

 6. The citizens to whom we gave peace nevertheless did not encourage us. (tamen - nevertheless)
-<button onclick="toggleDisplay('prac06')">Click here to toggle the answer:</button> <span style="display: none;" id="prac06">to whom we gave peace; dative; cīvēs quibus pacem dedimus tamen nōs nōn hortātī sunt.</span>
+<button onclick="toggleDisplay('prac06')">Click here to toggle the answer:</button> <span style="display: none;" id="prac06">to whom we gave peace; dative, indirect object; cīvēs quibus pacem dedimus tamen nōs nōn hortātī sunt.</span>

 7. He slept near the river from which my family brought the water. (prope + acc. - near)
-<button onclick="toggleDisplay('prac07')">Click here to toggle the answer:</button> <span style="display: none;" id="prac07">from which my family brought the water; ablative; prope flūmen ā quō familia mea aquam tulit dormīvit.</span>
+<button onclick="toggleDisplay('prac07')">Click here to toggle the answer:</button> <span style="display: none;" id="prac07">from which my family brought the water; ablative of motion from; prope flūmen ā quō familia mea aquam tulit dormīvit.</span>

 8. I don't trust the woman whose husband we recognized.
-<button onclick="toggleDisplay('prac08')">Click here to toggle the answer:</button> <span style="display: none;" id="prac08">whose husband we recognized; genitive; fēminae cuius maritum cognōvimus nōn crēdō.</span>
+<button onclick="toggleDisplay('prac08')">Click here to toggle the answer:</button> <span style="display: none;" id="prac08">whose husband we recognized; genitive of possession; fēminae cuius maritum cognōvimus nōn crēdō.</span>

 [Back to top.](#top)